jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 ---
-title: Hexagonal Architecture – How it compares to and compares with Clean Architecture
+title: Hexagonal Architecture and how it compares to and contrasts with Clean Architecture
-description: Hexagonal vs Clean: The Devil's in the Details
+description: Hexagonal vs Clean where the Devil is in the Details
 unlisted: true
 ---